ggfisher/hello-world/Database Normalization.md

 ##Second Normal Form

+__Definition.__ A relation schema R is in 2NF if every nonprime attribute A in R is fully functionally dependent on the primary key of R.

 Second normal form (2NF) is based on the concept of full functional dependency.
 A functional dependency X → Y is a __full functional dependency__ if removal of any attribute A from X means that the dependency does not hold any more.
 A functional dependency X→Y is a __partial dependency__ if some attribute A ε X can be removed from X and the dependency still holds.
 In the EMP_PROJ relation below,

 _EMP_PROJ relation_